darshitsoftrefine/riverpod_api_call/README.md

-# river
+# Riverpod Api Call

-A new Flutter project.
+A new Flutter project on Riverpod State Management Calling Api using riverpod state management tool

 ## Getting Started